Lipschitz Stability for an Inverse Problem of Biharmonic Wave Equations with Damping: Abstract

 \section{Abstract}

-This paper establishes Lipschitz stability for the simultaneous recovery of a variable density coefficient and the initial displacement in a damped biharmonic wave equation.
-The data consist of the boundary Cauchy data for the Laplacian of the solution, \(\Delta u |_{\partial \Omega}\) and \( \partial_{n}(\Delta u)|_{\partial \Omega}.\) We first prove that the associated system operator generates a contraction semigroup, which ensures the well-posedness of the forward problem.
-A key observability inequality is then derived via multiplier techniques.
-Building on this foundation, explicit stability estimates for the inverse problem are obtained.
-These estimates demonstrate that the biharmonic structure inherently enhances the stability of parameter identification, with the stability constants exhibiting an explicit dependence on the damping coefficient via the factor \( (1 + \gamma)^{1/2} \).
-This work provides a rigorous theoretical basis for applications in non-destructive testing and dynamic inversion.
+We consider the inverse problem of the simultaneous identification of a variable density coefficient and the initial state for a damped biharmonic wave equation.
+Given boundary Cauchy data of the Laplacian of the state, we prove that the parameters are determined with Lipschitz stability.
+The analysis begins by showing that the underlying evolution constitutes a contraction semigroup, establishing the well-posedness of the direct problem.
+By employing multiplier methods, we derive a crucial observability inequality that serves as the cornerstone for our stability analysis.
+We obtain explicit stability estimates that characterize the interplay between the higher-order operator structure and the regularity of the coefficients.
+Notably, we quantify the influence of the damping mechanism on the reconstruction, showing that the stability constants scale with the factor $(1+\gamma)^{1/2}$.
+These results provide a rigorous theoretical framework for the study of high-order hyperbolic inverse problems.